astral-sh/rye/docs/guide/sync.md

 Rye supports two systems to manage dependencies:
 [uv](https://github.com/astral-sh/uv) and
 [pip-tools](https://github.com/jazzband/pip-tools).
-It currently defaults to `pip-tools` but will offer you the option to use `uv` instead.  `uv` will become the default choice once it stabilzes as it offers significantly better performance.
+It currently defaults to `uv` as it offers significantly better performance, but will offer you the option to use `pip-tools` instead.

 In order to download dependencies rye creates two "lockfiles" (called `requirements.lock` and `requirements-dev.lock`).
 These are not real lockfiles